Simonkipkurui/Aloe-species-Ensembled-Modelling/README.md

 Modeling: Use a species distribution model Random forest ,Gradient boost machine , Extreme gradient boosting and Ensembled modelling  to predict habitat suitability.
 Validation: Validate the model using  K- fold cross-validation and independent test data.
 Visualization: Generate maps and visualizations of the predicted distributions.
-Contributing
-Contributions are welcome!
-If you'd like to contribute, please follow these steps: